gabriel128/robot/README.md

 the robot is free to roam around the surface of the table, and he is clever enough to recognize the board limits, so don't worry, he won't break!

-## Enviroment
+## Environment

-  There is no specific OS requirment
+  There is no specific OS requirement

 ## Dependencies